5 ELK Stack Pros and Cons

 Elasticsearch allows users to index, search and analyze data, but that data needs to make its way into Elasticsearch before it can be utilized - and that’s where Logstash comes in.

 Logstash is an open-source data collection engine that acts as a data pipeline for Elasticsearch.
-With Logstash, users can aggregate logs and event data from a variety of potential sources, including AWS CloudWatch API and AWS S3 Buckets, and process and enrich the data with out-of-the-box aggregation and mutations before forwarding it to Elasticsearch.
+Logstash collects data, aggregating logs and event data from a variety of potential sources, including AWS CloudWatch API and AWS S3 Buckets, and processes and enriches the data with out-of-the-box aggregation and mutations before forwarding it to Elasticsearch.

 The final component in the ELK stack is Kibana, a data visualization tool that allows users to create histograms, charts, graphs, and other visual representations in real-time using data from Elasticsearch.
 Kibana is more than just a graphing tool however - it provides the visual interface that enables users to interact with the Elasticsearch database.

-When deployed together, Elasticsearch, Logstash and Kibana allow IT operations teams to:
+When deployed together, Elasticsearch, Logstash and Kibana work as a search and analytics engine, allowing IT operations teams to:

-- Aggregate log data from a variety of sources using Logstash.
+- Aggregate collected log data from a variety of sources using Logstash.